postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

 This somewhat less than ideal performance can be fixed by indexing the embedding column.
 There are two types of indexes available in _pgvector_: IVFFlat and HNSW.

 IVFFlat indexes clusters the table into sublists, and when searching, only searches over a fixed number of sublists.
-In oour example, if we were to add an IVFFlat index with 10 lists:
+In our example, if we were to add an IVFFlat index with 10 lists:

 !!! generic